Back to blog home

 A common problem associated with cloud options is its reliance on the internet.
 The concern is that if a cloud camera is disconnected from the internet, the system will go down.

 While this is an understandable concern, it is a misconception.
 Many cloud solutions continue to record when not connected to a stable internet connection.
-Each cloud camera has onboard storage that records and saves footage even during a complete network outage.
+Each cloud ip camera has onboard storage that records and saves footage even during a complete network outage.
 Once the internet is stable again, the camera automatically uploads the footage and ensures that all video is securely saved to the cloud.

 2. Bandwidth Consumption